hoangtruc1110/NVR_Hikvision/README.md

  Step 3:
  - Run app.py
+ - You need to read and have knowledge about Flask API to understand controller.py
  - Search API to controller with arguement which is got in MongoDB or log in {{ip address}} on browser

+if you have a question, send your question to hoangtruc8498@gmail.com